 Deep in the forest they get naked, dig a hole big enough to contain them all and sit there late into the night, drinking iced beer and talking shite as the hot springs work their magic.
 Roshi laughingly told me that getting rat-faced on premium beer was crucial to the cure – it facilitated communication not just with his buddies, but with Mother Nature herself.

-This week I decided to give Shinrin-Yoku a go when I was visiting Dorrigo National Park.
-It’s situated about 60 kilometres south-west of Coffs Harbour, in the Gondwana Rainforests of Australia World Heritage Area.
+When I visited Dorrigo National Park some time ago I thought a lot about Shinrin-Yoku.
+The rainforest is situated about 60 kilometres south-west of Coffs Harbour, in the Gondwana Rainforests of Australia World Heritage Area.

 The Dorrigo Rainforest is known for being the habitat of rare and threatened species.
 There are numerous ground dwelling birds, including lyrebirds.
 Unfortunately I didn’t manage to see any but I was chuffed to hear that there are red-necked pademelons, and coloured wompoo fruit-dove hiding out in the forest.